Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Background

 \subsection{Trust-Hub Benchmark Dataset}

-The Trust-Hub benchmark dataset \cite{6657085, shakya2017benchmarking, slayback2015computer, px6s-sm21-22} provides gate-level netlists with known trojan insertions for various circuit types.
-This work uses 30 circuits comprising RS232 communication peripherals and International Symposium on Circuits and Systems (ISCAS) combinational benchmarks.
+The Trust-Hub benchmark~\cite{6657085, shakya2017benchmarking, slayback2015computer, px6s-sm21-22} provides gate-level netlists with labeled trojan insertions.
+This work uses 30 digital combinational circuits drawn from RS232 communication peripherals and ISCAS benchmarks; analog and transistor-level circuits are out of scope.